Skip to content

 The SA Water Cost Reality

-Adelaide's combined water and trade waste charges make water recycling one of the highest-ROI investments you can make for your commercial laundry.
+Adelaide's combined water and trade waste charges make water recycling one of the highest-ROI investments you can make.

-Our local partners will identify all available incentive programs during your site assessment and assist with the application process to maximize your savings.
+Our local partners will identify which current water-efficiency programs your facility may qualify for during your site assessment and help with any application process.

 Stay Ahead of SA Water Restrictions

-Water restrictions periodically impact Adelaide.
-Laundries with recycling systems are better positioned to maintain operations during restrictions while demonstrating environmental leadership.
+Laundries with recycling systems are better positioned during restrictions while demonstrating environmental leadership.

 Adelaide's Drought Reality